 "He epitomised the values and standards of the British Army and will be sorely missed by both his regiment and friends, but more importantly by his family who have lost and outstanding brother and son.

-"Our thoughts and support now rest with his family during this tragic time."'Lust for life'
+"Our thoughts and support now rest with his family during this tragic time."

 At the time of his death, commanding officer Lt Col James Bowder described Guardsman Shadrake as "an extraordinary young man".

 "Bright, committed and imbued with boundless energy, his enthusiasm and lust for life were infectious," he added.

 Guardsman Shadrake's family said he was "proud to be a soldier and died doing a job that he loved".